Valentina Borok: Life

 In the early 1960s Borok worked on the stability for partial differential equations well-posed.
 Her other works at this time were on the parabolic systems degenerating at infinity and on the dependence of classes of uniqueness on the transformations of the spatial argument. most of her works during this period of time were mostly joint works with her husband Yakov Zhitomirskii.

 And during the period of the late 1960s, Borok began her series of papers that laid the foundations for the theory of local and non-local boundary value problems in infinite layers for systems of partial differential equations.
 The results of her studies included the construction of maximal classes of uniqueness and well-posedness, Phragmen- Lindelöf type theorems, and the study of asymptotic properties and stability of solutions of boundary-value problems in infinite layers.

 Starting in the early 1970s, Borok opened a school for the study of the general theory of Partial Differential Equations in Kharkiv State University.
 Many of her papers helped the development of the theory of local and non-local boundary value problems in infinite layers for systems of Partial differential equations.
 One of her earliest works includes results on the uniqueness and well-posedness of the solutions of the Cauchy problem.
 Most of her works were concentrated in the area of Partial differential equations along with functional-differential equations. even to this day many of her works are being cited.

-During her years of being a professor at Kharkiv State University, Borok was considered the teacher of rigorous analysis, which was a course in which many of the students got their first taste in research.
+During her years as a professor at Kharkiv State University, Borok was considered the teacher of rigorous analysis, which was a course in which many of the students got their first taste in research.
 Borok was known for her "creative problems" as well as her development of original lecture notes for many of the core and specialized courses in analysis and Partial differential Equations.
-She set the curriculum of the mathematics department in Kharkiv State University for more than 30 years, setting the tradition in the university.
+She established the curriculum of the mathematics department in Kharkiv State University for more than 30 years, thus setting the tradition in the university.

 In 1994, Borok became severely ill but because there was no necessary medical attention available in Ukraine, she had to move to Haifa, Israel, where she died at the age of 72 in 2004.
-Both of her children, Michail Zhitomirskii and Svetlana Jitomirskaya, became research mathematicians.
+Both of her children, Mikhail Zhitomirskii and Svetlana Jitomirskaya, became research mathematicians.

 Works

 Borok is known for her research and contribution on the partial differentiation equation.
-During her lifetime she published 80 papers in top Russian and Ukrainian journals as well as supervised 16 PhDs along with many master theses.
+During her lifetime she published 80 papers in top Soviet, Russian and Ukrainian journals as well as supervised 16 PhDs along with many master theses.

 Many of her thesis development included the studies of the Cauchy problem for the linear partial differential equations, which was published in the Annals of Mathematics explaining the theory behind the linear partial differential equation.